cloudbase/android-emulator-ci/README.md

 builder VM image, also containing ccache output from a previous run.

 This way, we get a test environment up in less than 15 minutes (which can also be used for dev/testing purposes).
+We also support reusing previous builds, in which case it takes less than 10 minutes to spin up the environment.

 The logs, test results along with build packages are pushed to a configured log server.